larrrssss/tnder/README.md

 # tnder - JavaScript Template Engine

-Tnder is a easy to use template render engine written in javascript.
+Tnder is an easy to use template render engine written in javascript.

 ## Setup